Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Introduction

 \begin{itemize} \item We introduce PyOPL, a Python library for parsing OPL-like models.
-PyOPL focuses on the core algebra of mathematical programming in OPL \cite{Van_Hentenryck1999-zt} and features actionable error messages an LLM can leverage to revise a model that fails to compile. \item We introduce Syntax-Aware Generative Modelling (SyntAGM), a system that translates natural-language problem descriptions into PyOPL models via an iterative generate--compile--assess--revise workflow.
-The system comprises: (i) a concrete, in-context PyOPL grammar/semantics reference; (ii) top-$k$ RAG to retrieve few-shot exemplars; (iii) \emph{literate}\footnote{{\bf Literate programming} \cite{Knuth1984-at} treats programs --- including mathematical programs --- as explanations for readers by interleaving prose and source code so that the author's modelling rationale is presented as a coherent narrative.} modelling; (iv) a bespoke PyOPL compiler that provides {\em actionable} feedback; (v) an LLM-as-a-Judge alignment assessor that decides whether the model matches the prompt intent; and (vi) a revision prompt that applies minimal edits guided by compiler diagnostics or assessor feedback. \item We develop a new benchmark --- StochasticOR --- comprising two-stage and multi-stage stochastic problems with scenario-based data and ground-truth solutions.
-The dataset targets modelling capabilities that are under-represented in existing corpora, including uncertainty representation, stage-wise decisions, and nonanticipativity constraints. \item We instrument token usage, dollar cost, runtime, and iteration counts to study the cost--quality frontier of GenMP systems.
-SyntAGM performs well against several baselines (Standard, Chain-of-Thought, Tree-of-Thoughts, Reflexion, and Chain-of-Experts) on multiple datasets: NL4OPT, ComplexOR, ReSocratic, IndustryOR, and our new StochasticOR benchmark. \end{itemize}
+PyOPL focuses on the core algebra of mathematical programming in OPL \cite{Van_Hentenryck1999-zt} and features {\em actionable error messages} an LLM can leverage to revise a model that fails to compile. \item We introduce Syntax-Aware Generative Modelling (SyntAGM), a system that translates natural-language problem descriptions into PyOPL models via an iterative generate--compile--assess--revise workflow.
+The system comprises: (i) a concrete, in-context PyOPL grammar/semantics reference; (ii) top-$k$ RAG to retrieve few-shot exemplars; (iii) \emph{literate}\footnote{{\bf Literate programming} \cite{Knuth1984-at} treats programs --- including mathematical programs --- as explanations for readers by interleaving prose and source code so that the author's modelling rationale is presented as a coherent narrative.} modelling; (iv) a bespoke PyOPL compiler that provides {\em actionable} feedback; (v) an LLM-as-a-Judge alignment assessor that decides whether the model matches the prompt intent; and (vi) a revision prompt that applies minimal edits guided by compiler diagnostics or assessor feedback. \item We instrument token usage, dollar cost, runtime, and iteration counts to study the cost--quality frontier of GenMP systems.
+Whilst achieving comparable quality (i.e. accuracy), SyntAGM offers a more favorable cost--quality trade-off than existing baselines (Standard, Chain-of-Thought, Tree-of-Thoughts, Reflexion, and Chain-of-Experts) on multiple datasets: NL4OPT, ComplexOR, ReSocratic, and IndustryOR. \end{itemize}